joshmurr/text_encoder/README.md

-text_encoder
+Text Encoder
 ============

-A Python text encoder and decoder.
+A Python text encryptor  and decrypter using a One-Time Pad algorithm.